JohnKala/hugo-mock-landing-page-domain-name/README.md

 Welcome to the official landing page for **GlucoTrackr**, a smart, user-friendly glucose monitoring dashboard for people living with diabetes.
 This site was built using the [Hugo](https://gohugo.io/) static site generator and the [hugo-bootstrap-theme](https://github.com/filipecarneiro/hugo-bootstrap-theme).

+This is a mock landing page deployed using GitHub Actions.
+Visit it live at: [https://glocotrackr.click](https://glocotrackr.click)

+The site is automatically deployed to GitHub Pages using a CI/CD pipeline defined in `.github/workflows/gh-pages-deployment.yaml`.

 ![GlucoTrackr Screenshot](static/images/logo.png)

 ---